oldlonecoder/intui/README.md

 ---

-#### The Master ( or Root ) namespace is '::lus' (my lastname's 3 first letters) for the inner class and object names to prevent name clashing with other APIs having the same names.
+#### The Master ( or Root ) namespace is '::lus' for the inner class and object names to prevent name clashing with other APIs having the same names.

 ### List of main component and classes:

 ---